Professionals / Henry L. Diamond

 From 1974 to 1975,Mr.Diamond was the Executive Director of the Commission on Critical Choices for Americans, Chaired by Nelson Rockefeller.
 Composed of 43 prominent Americans, including Congressional leaders, that Commission’s, identified critical policy choices available to the American people.

-Throughout his decades of private practice with Beveridge & Diamond, Mr. Diamond has remained a tireless advocate for land and water conservation.
-He has served on more than 30 boards and commissions, including Resources for the Future, the Environmental Law Institute, The Woodstock Foundation, The Jackson Hole Preserve, Inc., and Americans for Our Heritage and Recreation.
+Throughout his decades of private practice with Beveridge & Diamond, Mr. Diamond remained a tireless advocate for land and water conservation.
+He served on more than 30 boards and commissions, including Resources for the Future, the Environmental Law Institute, The Woodstock Foundation, The Jackson Hole Preserve, Inc., and Americans for Our Heritage and Recreation.
 In 1991, he chaired the National Park Service 75th Anniversary Conference which produced the influential Vail Report, and co-authored (with Pat Noonan) the 1996 Sustainable Use of Land Project report, Land Use In America.
-He recently co-chaired the bipartisan Outdoor Resources Review Group, sponsored by Senators Jeff Bingaman and Lamar Alexander.
+He co-chaired the bipartisan Outdoor Resources Review Group, sponsored by Senators Jeff Bingaman and Lamar Alexander.
 The Group's report, Great Outdoors America, served as a catalyst for the President's America's Great Outdoors initiative.

-Mr. Diamond has received numerous honors and awards, including the Environmental Law Institute’s Environmental Achievement Award (2015), the U.S. Department of Interior's Lifetime Conservation Achievement Award (2011), and the Pugsley Medal of the American Academy for Park & Recreation Administration (2008).
+Mr. Diamond received numerous honors and awards, including the Environmental Law Institute’s Environmental Achievement Award (2015), the U.S. Department of Interior's Lifetime Conservation Achievement Award (2011), and the Pugsley Medal of the American Academy for Park & Recreation Administration (2008).